RohithKondle/assignment2-kondle/README.md

 | Fish | Vizag | Rs 1000 |
 | Bamboo Chicken | lambasinghi | Rs 450 |
 | prawns | vijayawada | Rs 900 |

+---

+## Pithy Quotes

+> "Arise,awake and donot stop until the goal is reached." -*Swami Vivekananda*<Br>
+> "Truth can be stated in a thousand different ways, yet each one can be true." -*Swami Vivekananda*